 The early entrance into the radio field of numerous inexperienced and often short-sighted individuals tended to demoralize it.
 Sets which were advertised as enabling the listener to hear Europe sometimes failed to intercept the waves from the nearest broadcasting station.
 Inefficient demonstrations often prejudiced prospective customers against immediate purchase.
 Home-made sets failed to function properly.
-Thus it happened that in the late autumn of 1922, radio distributors, who only a short time before were unable to supply the demand, found themselves in danger of being unable to dispose of their stock.
+Thus it happened that in the late autumn of 1022, radio distributors, who only a short time before were unable to supply the demand, found themselves in danger of being unable to dispose of their stock.
 The Manhattan Electrical Supply Company, a wholesaler, "taking over a function which is commonly supposed to belong to the manufacturer," initiated a vigorous advertising campaign in New York City in an attempt to secure the cooperation of 200 dealers in convincing the public that the trouble with radio was one that confronts any rapidly growing industry.
 The company attempted to teach the people "how to buy radio safely" and the dealers how to demonstrate and sell it properly.
-This campaign was very successful, and tended to stabilize the industry.1 cated to judge the value of radio merchandise.
+This campaign was very successful, and tended to stabilize the industry.

+It is true that national advertising has been a great force in stabilizing the radio market.
+The public is being educated to judge the value of radio merchandise.
 As goods become standardized, the flood of inferior apparatus subsides.
 The constructive policy of magazines-for example, of the Radio Broadcast- in "starring" the sets of its advertisers which it has tested and approved, is helpful.
 The time ought soon to come when the buyer of a radio receiving set can be as assured of its quality as is the purchaser of a piano or a phonograph or an automobile.
 To make the manufacturer's efforts of greater value, the dealer in radio should supplement his publicity efforts by means of appropriate local advertising.
 The dealer and the manufacturer must cooperate for the good of the industry.